willbidstrup/experiment_in_art/content/things.md

 # Willie McRae

 [Danger Dreams](https://store.bookbaby.com/book/danger-dreams) book.
 A collection of short stories.

+[Tales From The Edge Of Reality](https://store.cdbaby.com/cd/williemcrae3).
+Zombies, intergalactic truck drivers, seduction, betrayal....

+[The Way It Goes](https://store.cdbaby.com/cd/williemcrae2).
+Acoustic song with some ghosts singing in the background.

+[Gumeracha Frog](https://store.cdbaby.com/cd/williemcrae).
+Experimental country music about frogs, zombies and having a good time.

 # Orlac Wizard

-[Extreme Power And Wealth](https://store.cdbaby.com/cd/orlacwizard) album.
+[Extreme Power And Wealth](https://store.cdbaby.com/cd/orlacwizard).
 Part one of a seven part musical epic about a wizard from the future.
-Also on [Spotify](https://open.spotify.com/artist/4506TfaPfGFzGI32O1EKBB?si=zXSqzQt-RfCHHR4X9WVIuA).